 This time of year, the stores begin selling beautiful squash.
 These are in season so are really cheap and a gorgeous way to add fall harvest décor to your home or front porch.
 Look for kinds like butternut or acorn squash.
 Bonus is that you can eat them to reduce waste!

 Apple harvest is in full swing.
 Kudos to you if you go to a pick your own orchard.
 Or you can use the alternative method and just buy some extra apples in the store.
-Fill a bowl and put them on your table for an affordable way to add instant decorations.
+Fill a bowl and put them on your dining room table for an affordable way to add a touch of fall.

 17. Vintage Books